AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 8. Updating the SQ email distribution list as needed.
 9. Ensuring technical support and equipment is provided at PMT as needed.
 10. Compiling any LLAB briefs NLT two calendar days prior to the day of execution.
+11. Overseeing communication support officers.

 **Deliverables:**
 1. Update POC and Detachment Teams NLT 9 January  2023.
 2. Update all roles on the Det 345 Discord NLT 9 January  2023.
 3. Update SQ email distribution list NLT 9 January  2023
 5. Deliver a Land Navigation lesson on LLAB #7.
-6. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
+6. Execute a formal or informal expectations meeting for all subordinates NLT LLAB #2.
 7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

 ### OIC, Logistics Support (345 CSQ/TSFL) – C/Capt Nikolaos Stavridis